3 Tips to Build a Stronger Fashion Brand

 A famous example of a successful adaptation to foreign culture communication is provided by former CityGroup’s CEO, Charles Prince.
 Mr Price, after being involved in a scandal whereby CityGroup’s operations in Japan were found to violate Japanese banking norms, decided to hold a press conference to express his position on the matter.
 During the meeting, he apologised to the Japanese audience using their own, culturally-rooted apology – by bowing.

-This ad, however, portrayed China not as a booming economy, quickly developing a taste for sophistication and luxury, but a country with a rural economy and an underdeveloped society.
+This ad, however, portrayed China not as a booming economy, quickly developing a taste for sophistication and luxury, but as a country with a rural economy and an underdeveloped society.

-Dolce and Gabbana, in response, published a video where they apologised wholeheartedly for the cultural misunderstanding, but Chinese media still kept the spotlight on this issue, as if it had not been resolved.
-Undoubtedly the apology helped to distance the organisation from this political incident, but on the other hand, many analysts saw this move as something pursued by economic interests to safeguard the brand’s image in the Chinese market, without delving deeper into the heart of the issue.
+Undoubtedly the apology helped to distance the organisation from this PR incident, but on the other hand, many analysts saw the apology only as something pursued by economic interests to safeguard the brand’s image in the Chinese market, without delving deeper into the heart of the issue.

 This echoes the framework developed by Hofstede’s Cultural Dimensions, which can assist us in identifying the main points of conflict among cultures:

-Power Distance, this dimension expresses the degree to which the less powerful members of a society accept an unequal distribution of power.
+Power Distance.
+This dimension expresses the degree to which the less powerful members of a society accept an unequal distribution of power.

-Uncertainty Avoidance, this dimension expresses the degree to which the members of a society feel comfortable with uncertainty and ambiguity.
+Uncertainty Avoidance.
+This dimension expresses the degree to which the members of a society feel comfortable with uncertainty and ambiguity.

-Masculinity Vs Femininity, masculine values represent a preference in society for achievement, heroism, assertiveness and material reward for success.
+Masculinity Vs Femininity.
+Masculine values represent a preference in society for achievement, heroism, assertiveness and material reward for success.
 Femininity instead stands for a preference for cooperation, modesty, caring for the weak and quality of life.

 Indulgence Vs Restraint.
 As presented by Wikipedia: ‘This dimension is essentially a measure of happiness; whether or not simple joys are fulfilled.
 Indulgence is defined as “a society that allows relatively free gratification of basic and natural human desires related to enjoying life and having fun.”

-Its counterpart is defined as “a society that controls gratification of needs and regulates it by means of strict social norms.”
+Its counterpart (Restraint) is defined as “a society that controls gratification of needs and regulates it by means of strict social norms.”
 Indulgent societies believe themselves to be in control of their own life and emotions; restrained societies believe other factors dictate their life and feelings.’

 So how do these cultural dimensions affect business relations?
 Here’s a breakdown of the most common conflicts that can be found in negotiations.

 So what strategies can you use to approach cultural conflicts?
-(Salacuse, 2003 ‘The Global Negotiator’)
+(Salacuse, 2003 ‘The Global Negotiator’

 Are we destined to forever struggle with our cultural differences?